Everything is Cancelled

 We love a good summer carnival.
-They are a great way to enjoy a day out, have some fun, and eat some fabulous Carnival Eats.
-Typically, they are agriculturally based, and often there are farm animals on site which is always fun for us.
-During the course of the summer, we will attend many summer carnivals in communities across Ontario.
+They are a great way to enjoy a day out, have fun, and eat fabulous Carnival Eats.
+They are typically agriculturally based, and often there are farm animals on site, which is always fun for us.
+We will attend many summer carnivals in communities across Ontario during the summer.

 Craft Beer Festivals

-We love craft beer, and there is nothing better than a cold brew on a hot summer day.
-When there is a craft beer festival, we often will get in the car and check it out.
+We love craft beer, and nothing is better than a cold brew on a hot summer day.
+When there is a craft beer festival, we often get in the car and check it out.
 We attend a lot of these festivals in a year.
 Craft Beer festivals are an excellent opportunity to try many different breweries in one spot and discover new tastes.
-We often get inspired for future road trips here, to head out to the craft brewery locations.
+We often get inspired for future road trips here to head out to the craft brewery locations.

-We hope the world heals from Covid-19 really soon, and the festivals and events will be able to take place, once again.
+We hope the world heals from Covid-19 soon. and the festivals and events will be able to take place once again.
 They are Roguetrippers’ primary travel inspirations.
-However, for now, stay safe, say home, and maintain social distancing.
+However, stay safe, say home, and maintain social distancing for now.

-Don’t forget to support the small businesses in your local area in the meantime.
+Don’t forget to support the small businesses in your local area.

 author: Greg Bellefontaine